AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 Cadets in Bravo Flight will have the duty title of Bravo Flight Cadet.

-## CHAPTER 4 – PRACTICAL MILITARY TRAINING (PMT)
+## Practical Military Training (PMT)
 PMT is an AFROTC-sponsored training activity uniquely military or that Holm Center or AFROTC instructions or the Detachment Commander designates as PMT.

 There are two types of PMT: mandatory and voluntary.

-**Mandatory PMT** is an AFROTC sponsored training activity when an active duty member assigned within AFROTC authorizes, plans, facilitates and/or provides resources for the activity.
-Examples of mandatory PMT include, but are not limited to: Numbered LLAB objectives (implemented IAW AFI 36-2011 Vol 1) or PT objectives (implemented IAW AFI 36-2011 Vol 1 and AFROTC Supplement to AFI 36-2905).

-**Voluntary PMT** is any AFROTC sponsored, military-related training activity that the Det/CC designates as voluntary PMT.
-Examples of voluntary-PMT include, but are not limited to: Mock deployments, base visits, and Honor Guard membership.
+### Mandatory PMT
+**Mandatory Practical Military Training.** IAW AFROTCI 36-2011V3, para 10.3.1.1, “Any AFROTC sponsored training activity designed to present training objectives IAW the current academic year’s AFROTCI 36-2011, VOL. 1.
+Mandatory PMT events include but are not limited to LLAB and PT and must be supervised, authorized, facilitated and/or provided resources by an authorized cadre member.
+A qualified cadre member must be present during all mandatory PMT scheduled activities and ensure all cadets are under the supervision of a qualified cadre member, to include qualified NCO cadre.
+The Det/CC and all APAS cadre members, to include APAS contractors, must be present for all LLAB events.
+The Det/CC may excuse individual cadre from LLAB events on a case-by-case basis.”

 For the Spring 2023 term, mandatory PMT will include weekly LLAB for all cadets on Tuesdays from 1530 to 1730.
 For FTP and IMT cadets, an additional hour of mandatory PMT will be conducted on Fridays from 1500-1600.
 See weekly OPORD for full details.
 During the Friday sessions, training material will be focused specifically on the FTP lesson objectives and the mastery of all IMT/FTP objectives for students attending Field Training between May through August 2023.
 Cadets will attend no more than six (6) hours per week (Monday through Sunday) of mandatory PMT activities each week.
 Deviations from the mandatory PMT maximum time limits will be coordinated and approved by the Detachment 345 Commander in advance.
 Cadets may receive medical care at a Military Treatment Facility or a military-authorized civilian treatment facility for injuries that occur **ONLY** during PMT.

-**Mandatory Practical Military Training.** IAW AFROTCI 36-2011V3, para 10.3.1.1, “Any AFROTC sponsored training activity designed to present training objectives IAW the current academic year’s AFROTCI 36-2011, VOL. 1.
-Mandatory PMT events include but are not limited to LLAB and PT and must be supervised, authorized, facilitated and/or provided resources by an authorized cadre member.
-A qualified cadre member must be present during all mandatory PMT scheduled activities and ensure all cadets are under the supervision of a qualified cadre member, to include qualified NCO cadre.
-The Det/CC and all APAS cadre members, to include APAS contractors, must be present for all LLAB events.
-The Det/CC may excuse individual cadre from LLAB events on a case-by-case basis.”
+### Voluntary PMT
+**Voluntary PMT** is any AFROTC sponsored, military-related training activity that the Det/CC designates as voluntary PMT.
+Examples of voluntary-PMT include, but are not limited to: Mock deployments, base visits, and Honor Guard membership.

 **Table 4.1.
 Fall 2022 PMT Overview & Projected Objectives**